Macrometacorp/docs/docs/graphs/graph-concepts/graphs-and-indexes.md

 ### Persistent Index

-A persistent index is similar to a skiplist index in terms of supported queries, but it is stored on disk rather than in memory.
+A persistent index is stored on disk rather than in memory.
 This index type is useful for large datasets that do not fit in memory, but it might have slightly higher access latency compared to in-memory indexes.
 If your graph queries involve large datasets and require filtering or sorting based on attribute values, then a persistent index might be an appropriate choice.

 **Use case**: Large graphs where the index size exceeds available memory, and queries involve sorting or filtering based on attribute values.